dking949/autopilot-tech-test/README.md

   - SuggestionsList Component
   - Input Component
   - Combine as AutoComplete component?
--li component should be conditionally rendered if user has focused input
+- li component should be conditionally rendered if user has focused input
 - Fetch countries from API once and save in Redux store?
 (Need to extract name & flag from response)
 - On input change, search the list and assign to new ‘matchingCountries’ array in redux store
 - “Performance of the dropdown by using load more”